Suavek85/Emoticon-Editor-App/README.md

 # Emoticon Editor App

-> Simple React App for creating custom emoticons and downloading them as SVG or PNG  ( IN PROGRESS )
+> Very simple React App for creating custom emoticons and downloading them as SVG or PNG  ( IN PROGRESS )

 ## Table of Contents